Roma-V/FullStackOpen/README.md

 ## Part 6
 Ex.
 6.1-6.2\
 [unicafe-redux](part6/unicafe-redux)\
-The frontend part of the unicafe offers three buttens to provide feedback, one more to reset it as well as shows the feedback collected so far.\
+The frontend part of the unicafe offers three buttens to provide feedback, one more to reset it as well as shows the feedback collected so far.

 Ex.
 6.3-6.12\
 [redux-anecdotes](part6/redux-anecdotes)\
 The frontend app that shows various anecdotes.
 The app utilizes Redux library to store an array of anecdotes, filter query and notification text.
-It consists of the following components (from top to bottom):\
+It consists of the following components (from top to bottom):
 - An initially hidden notification.
 Upon addition of a new anecdote or voting for a one the notification appears for 5 seconds.
 - A text filter that queries for content of anecdotes and results in showing only matching ones.
 - A from for adding new anecdotes.
 - A list of all anecdotes in the store.
 A button is provided to vote for each anecdote.
-Anecdotes are sorted by vote number.\
+Anecdotes are sorted by vote number.

 Ex.
 6.13-6.14\
 [redux-anecdotes](part6/redux-anecdotes)\
-The frontend is configured to draw data from json-server.\
+The frontend is configured to draw data from json-server.

 Ex.
 6.15-6.18\
 [redux-anecdotes](part6/redux-anecdotes)\
-Actions are supplemented with thunks to handle async calls to servver.
+Actions are supplemented with thunks to handle async calls to server.\

 Ex.
 6.19-6.21\
 [redux-anecdotes](part6/redux-anecdotes)\
 The AnecdoteList, Filter and AnecdoteForm components are modified to use redux connect function instead of hooks.
 The Notification component still relies on useSelector hook.\